McDonaldLab/Facename_fMRI/README.md

 Things you will need when running this pipeline:

   1) Access to the McDonald Lab MMIL server account
-  2) Established UCSD VPN Connection
+  2) Established UCSD VPN Connection (if working remotely)
   3) AFNI installed on local machine

 Proceeding through the pipeline: